bkw777/WP-2_IC-Card/README.md

 [Breakout card BOM from DigiKey](https://www.digikey.com/short/7f55bw00)

-This card can be used a few different ways.
 A few of the pins can be used both as connections to a breadboard or logic analyser, or with a jumper to short it to a neighboring pin.

 GND - /DET  : The /DET pin is a signal from the card to the WP-2.
 Inside the WP-2, /DET has a pullup.
 If the card shorts /DET to ground, this tells the WP-2 that the card is a RAM card.
 If the card does not connect /DET to anything, that tells the WP-2 that the card is a ROM card.